-The term "daymark" may also simply refer to any unlighted aid to navigation, particularly for leading marks (see clause X.X).
+The term "daymark" may also simply refer to any unlighted aid to navigation, particularly for leading marks.
 In North America, the term "daybeacon" is used for an unlit beacon.

-In the following table, a blank indicates that the encoder may choose a relevant value for the attribute.
-The table contains the most common examples of coding; other coding combinations are possible.
+In the following Table, a blank indicates that the encoder may choose a relevant value for the attribute.
+The Table contains the most common examples of coding; other coding combinations are possible.